 - The spatial distribution of messages: source nodes and destination nodes. - The size distribution of the messages.
 These come in many sizes, depending on the application. - The temporal distribution of the generation of messages.
 In some cases, workload generators simply generate random numbers (following a certain distribution) that determine the inter-generation intervals.
-In some others traffic is reactive, meaning that there are causal relationships between them: the arrival of a message to a certain destination node triggers the generation of a new message from that node.
+In some others traffic is reactive, meaning that there are causal relationships between them: the arrival of a message to a certain destination node causes the generation of a new message from that node.

 Very simple synthetic workloads use statistical distributions to generate destinations, sizes and inter-generation times.
-A special class of this traffic is what we call application-inspired traffic [17], for which we emulate the behavior of some kernels of scientific applications, including causality.
+A special class of this traffic is what we call application-inspired traffic [18], for which we emulate the behavior of some kernels of scientific applications, including causality.
 It is important to point out that simulations using traces, and full system simulation, use spatial, size and temporal distributions exactly as defined by the application that was instrumented, or that is being executed.
-When performing full system simulations, an external toolset based on Simics [11] fully simulates a collection of computing nodes (including hardware, drivers, operating system, message passing library, and running application) attached to an interconnection network, which is simulated by FSIN [16].
-To perform trace based simulation, we use traces obtained using the mechanisms provided by MPI implementations, although some modifications to these are required in order to get extended trace files, because FSIN only deals with point-to-point operations.
-An extended trace file includes the detailed message passing involved in collective operations, something that is not visible in regular trace files.
+When performing full system simulations, an external toolset based on Simics [11] fully simulates a collection of computing nodes (including hardware, drivers, operating system, message passing library, and running application) attached to an interconnection network, which is simulated by FSIN [17].
+To perform trace based simulation, we use traces obtained using the mechanisms provided by MPI implementations, although some modifications to these are required in order to get extended trace files, because FSIN only deals with point-to-point operations, something that is not visible in regular trace files.